 Whether your vacation plans include exploring the country or enjoying a staycation, you don’t have to break the bank to have a good time.
 Each state has numerous free activities that will allow you to give your wallet a break.
-In certain places you can go hiking, explore a museum, take a distillery tour or lay out on a beach without spending a dime.
+In certain places you can go hiking, explore a museum, see your favorite zoo animals or lay out on a beach without spending a dime.
 Here are the best free tourist attractions in every state.

 Alabama – Birmingham Botanical Gardens

-The Birmingham Botanical Gardens was Alabama’s top free attraction last year with 352,000 visitors.
-The garden is 67.5 acres and consists of over 30 different themes including the Japanese Garden, Ireland Iris Garden and Dunn Formal Rose Garden.
+The Birmingham Botanical Gardens is one of Alabama’s top free attractions with over 330,000 visitors annually.
+The garden is 67.5 acres and consists of over 24 different themes including the Japanese Garden, Little Ones Memory Garden and Dunn Formal Rose Garden.

 Alaska – Glacier Bay National Park and Preserve